Snowflake-Labs/sfquickstarts/site/sfguides/src/using_snowflake_cortex_and_streamlit_with_geospatial_data/using_snowflake_cortex_and_streamlit_with_geospatial_data.md

 We have quite a bit of information, it would be great if we can  use Snowflake Cortex LLM to explain this data and then we could add the results to our tool tip!!
 Right now we only have the postcode in the tooltip.

-Let's do that by creating a new cell and running the following.
+Let's do that by creating a new cell.
+Name the cell **cortex_tooltip**.

+Paste the following into the new cell and run.
 This takes around 1.5 minutes to complete as it will write a summary report for all 400 train stations.

 ```python